 We moved back into the house October 18th, 2024.
 It took 14 months from demo to move back in.
 It was quite a process to get here.
-I feel like I should probably document the good, the bad, the stupid, the truth and the lies I told myself.
-When we bought this house back in 2008, I knew this was “my house” the minute I walked up to the door: The HOME I’d been looking for, for 40 years, honestly.
-We paid more than we would have had we waited until everything crashed (I mean it was 2008 and B could see the writing on the wall)- but then again, maybe someone else would have bought it and we would not have got it.
+I should document the good and the bad.
+I should also record the stupid, the truth, and the lies I told myself.
+When we bought this house back in 2008, I knew this was mine.
+I knew it the minute I walked up to the door.
+It was the home I’d been looking for, for 40 years, honestly.
+We paid more than we would have if we had waited until everything crashed.
+(I mean it was 2008 and B saw the writing on the wall).
+But then again, maybe someone else would have bought it.
+We may not have got it.
 We got B diagnosis less than six months later.
 It was incredibly significant.
 It changed him.
 It changed me.
 And it changed us.
 Sometimes, I would just sit in the house after taking the kids to school and feel its warmth.
 I loved it.
 I’d never felt at home like I did here.
-It was warm, it was safe, it was big enough but not so big it was overwhelming, it had built in music speakers, it was nicer than I could ever have dreamed, the kids loved it, the waterfall was soothing, the pool was fun and I was proud of it.
+It was warm and safe.
+It was big enough but not overwhelming.
+It had built-in music speakers.
+The house was nicer than I dreamed.
+The kids loved it.
+The waterfall was soothing.
+The pool was fun.
+I was proud of it.
 We made it our home.
 Most of our best memories are here.
 Growth happened here in all of the ways for everyone.

-But after the kids all moved out, B started having trouble walking on the slate and it felt like a dark, out of style, in need of a serious update cave to us.
+After the kids all moved out, B began having trouble walking on the slate.
+The slate felt dark and out of style.
+It seemed like a cave in serious need of an update to us.
 The thought of remodeling while living in it was unthinkable for B and too much for us.
-I also (stupidly) thought “we need to downsize”.
-First we looked at homes for sale and couldn’t find anything in Draper that fit what we wanted (Duh, my first sign) We have a rental property in our old neighborhood that was a rambler with the bonus of being across from Cherie and backed up to the trail that ran behind Lelu’s house, so I thought I’d had a brilliant idea to kick out our renters (for the last 14 years – there’s more to that story too) and set about the remodeling with the idea to sell Somerset.
+I also (stupidly) thought “we need to downsize.”
+We first looked at homes for sale.
+We couldn’t find anything in Draper that fit what we wanted.
+(Duh, my first sign.)
+We have a rental property in our old neighborhood.
+The property was a rambler.
+It had the bonus of being across from Cherie.
+It also backed up to the trail that ran behind Lelu’s house.
+I thought I’d had a brilliant idea.
+I planned to kick out our renters (for the last 14 years – there’s more to that story too).
+Then, I set about the remodeling with the idea to sell Somerset.
 In hindsight, I never felt peace about that decision.
 I never felt excited about it.
 I tried to, I really did.
-We also have very shizzzy nosy jerky neighbors (from UC Santa Barbara and UCLA – I’m rolling my eyes hard but that tells you something about their neighborly tolerance) behind us at Somerset, two pain in the A## dogs that kept getting us in trouble with them, so I felt we were being pushed out.
+We have very nosy and unfriendly neighbors behind us at Somerset.
+They are from UC Santa Barbara and UCLA.
+I’m rolling my eyes hard, but that tells you something about their neighborly tolerance.
+We have two annoying dogs that kept getting us in trouble with them.
+I felt we were being pushed out.
 I kept telling myself, it’d be awesome to be across the street from Cherie and closer to Lelu.
 Those two things were awesome, but once we moved in – I was so unsettled and it felt completely wrong.
-I couldn’t sleep, I was incredibly unhappy in there.
-We couldn’t fit our entire family in it and our family was only getting bigger.
+I couldn’t sleep.
+I was incredibly unhappy there.
+We couldn’t fit our entire family in it.
+Our family was only getting bigger.
 D moved back from CA and TT & Kenna were getting married soon.
 I love having enough room for Dave & Shel and now I didn’t.
 I felt so dumb not realizing these things before this massive effort and expensive decision was made.
-In the meantime, every time I’d go back over to Somerset to meet with someone to fix something or clean it out, I’d be depressed and drag my feet on getting it listed.
-Lelu and I took Elle and Reese, so itty bitty, in their car seats over one day, we sat on the floor in the empty house and she told me just how sad it made her that all her core memories of growing up were here and that the girls wouldn’t know it.
+In the meantime, each visit I made to Somerset left me feeling depressed.
+I met with someone to fix something or clean it out and dragged my feet on getting it listed.
+Lelu and I took Elle and Reese in their car seats one day.
+They were so itty bitty.
+We sat on the floor in the empty house.
+She told me just how sad it made her that all her core memories of growing up were here.
+She lamented that the girls wouldn’t know it.
 She felt it too.
 I’ll never forget that moment.
-I think that was the straw that caused my mental breakdown, yet gave me the courage to shift into thinking I can still change it before it’s too late.
+I think that was the straw that caused my mental breakdown.
+It gave me the courage to shift into thinking I can still change it before it’s too late.

 The upstairs powder bath